alejandroMAD/coding-essentials/README.md

 <h3 id="lineage-knowledge">Required Knowledge:</h3>

-* Creación de un programa de consola en Java
+* Creation of a console program in Java
-* Uso de Eclipse u otro IDE
+* Use of Eclipse or another IDE
-* Programación Orientada a Objetos
+* Object-Oriented Programming
-* Estructuras básicas (variables, métodos, constantes, operadores)
+* Basic structures (variables, methods, constants, operators)
-* Control de flujo (condicionales, bucles)
+* Flow control (conditionals, loops)
-* Visibilidad y encapsulamiento
+* Visibility and encapsulation
-* Arrays uni y bidimensionales
+* One-dimensional and two-dimensional arrays
-* Tipos enumerados (Enum)
+* Enumerated types (Enum)
-* Sobreescritura de métodos
+* Method overriding
-* Sobrecarga de métodos / sobrecarga de constructores
+* Method overloading / constructor overloading
-* Herencia y polimorfismo
+* Inheritance and polymorphism
-* Uso de static y final
+* Use of static and final
-* Casting o refundición de tipos
+* Casting or type conversion
-* Uso de funciones aleatorias
+* Use of random functions

 <h3 id="lineage-requirements">Requirements:</h3>